Artists create dispatches from ecstatic realms. They offer people a sense of a lived experience in the realm of the timeless – the mythopoetic.

 In kairos, you are resting; the show you are contemplating is meaningful in itself, not as a means to an end.

-“Fulfillment does not come through purpose but only when purpose is set aside.
-And for Schiller, the paradigm of fulfillment is the aesthetic experience – the disinterested contemplation of appearances, the self-conscious alertness to the presented meaning of things.
+“Fulfilment does not come through purpose but only when purpose is set aside.
+And for Schiller, the paradigm of fulfilment is the aesthetic experience – the disinterested contemplation of appearances, the self-conscious alertness to the presented meaning of things.
 Schiller believed that we can understand aesthetic judgment if we refer it back to the world of play – a world in which nothing really has a purpose, and where every action is engaged in for its own sake, as something intrinsically delightful.
 And just as a child learns through play, so do we learn through the aesthetic experience, by exercising our feelings in imaginary realms, enlarging our vision of humanity, and coming to see the world as imbued with intrinsic values, meaningful in itself and without reference to our self-centered interests” – “Culture Counts” 2.
 Leisure, Cult and Culture – Roger Scruton

 Jonathan Haidt argues that historically, kairos was the main ingredient which allowed humans to move from a merely survivalist, egotistic mindset (in which gathering food took 99% of our ancestor’s mental resources) to higher states of being in the world.
 That heightened qualitative intensity of the aesthetic experience, that timelessness and level of immersion was linked to the beginning of symbolic thinking; with going from contingent, particular, to the general, the ideal.
 Instead of zero sum games, it made interactions between humans mutually beneficial.
 Once humans start to circle around sacred maypoles, in-fighting stops, something akin to electricity begins to form all these wonderful things like virtues, sacrifices for the greater good, cultural artefacts, music, architecture, manifold harmonies never experienced before.